Film industry being singled out as 'worst place in the world': Deepti Naval | Entertainment

 ''My colleagues had done 250 films, whereas I've done only 100 films.
 But I'm okay with that.
 If I was consumed by Hindi cinema, I wouldn't feel the need to write or paint or go on treks,'' she said, adding she now wants to work more.

-Naval, who was last seen in 2021's Disney+ Hotstar series ''Criminal Justice: Behind Closed Doors'', also praised streamers for opening avenues for artistes.
+Naval, who was last seen in 2021's Disney+ Hotstar series ''Criminal Justice: Behind Closed Doors'', also praised streamers for opening avenues for artists.

 ''Today, people who are looking for a break can put out their stuff online and get reactions.
 A lot more actors and technicians in Bombay are getting work today due to OTT.'' ''A Country Called Childhood'', published by Aleph, is billed as a ''one-of-its-kind, comprehensive look into the childhood of painter-actor-writer Deepti Naval''.